Isotopes of uranium

 Uranium-238 is an alpha emitter, decaying through the 18-member uranium series into lead-206.
 The decay series of uranium-235 (historically called actino-uranium) has 15 members and ends in lead-207.
 The constant rates of decay in these series makes comparison of the ratios of parent-to-daughter elements useful in radiometric dating.
 Uranium-233 is made from thorium-232 by neutron bombardment.

 Uranium-235 is important for both nuclear reactors (energy production) and nuclear weapons because it is the only isotope existing in nature to any appreciable extent that is fissile in response to thermal neutrons, i.e., thermal neutron capture has a high probability of inducing fission.
-A chain reaction can be sustained with a sufficiently large (critical) mass of uranium-235.
-Uranium-238 is also important because it is fertile: it absorbs neutrons to produce a radioactive isotope that subsequently decays to the isotope plutonium-239, which also is fissile.
+A chain reaction can be sustained with a large enough (critical) mass of uranium-235.
+Uranium-238 is also important because it is fertile: it absorbs neutrons to produce a radioactive isotope that decays into plutonium-239, which also is fissile.